 Your hands play a big role in your wedding day.
 Whether you're a bride or a groom, all eyes will be on your mitts as you put your wedding ring on for the very first time.

 So regardless of whether you're a dedicated fan of professional manicures, or you've never even applied hand cream (shock-horror!), you're going to want to prep your hands ahead of your big day so they're looking their best.

-And to advise you on just that, we’ve recruited the help of Lucy Vardy, owner and lead therapist at Moon and Stars Beauty Therapy in London.
+To advise you on just that, we've recruited the help of Lucy Vardy, the owner and lead therapist at Moon and Stars Beauty Therapy in London.

 So, who better to help us banish dry hands, flakey nails, and chipped manis?
 Take it away Lucy…

 Your wedding day is undoubtedly the most important day in your life for your left hand, and there is nothing worse than your other half sliding a ring on a grubby, neglected finger.

 If you’re looking for ways to improve the quality of the skin on your hands ahead of your big day or tips on how to make sure your nails look strong and healthy with your new ring, these ideas might be just the thing to help.

 If you suffer from dry skin on your hands, apply a hand cream that has been specifically designed for the problem.

 Ingredients to look out for include cocoa butter, shea butter and plant oils.

 Massage these into your hands as well as in and around your nails so that it gets under the epidermis and hydrates all layers of the skin.
 It is particularly important to apply hand cream after washing your hands, as many soaps can dehydrate your skin and cause them to feel dry and sensitive.